 It is not expected that trusts will have to complete all the cells on all eight worksheets.
 For example, the latter stages of the financial return may only apply to a handful of the larger trusts.
-However, for purposes of completeness and transparency, EFA requires positive confirmation from the trusts, via the accounting officer's declaration, that they do or do not have such balances.
+However, for purposes of completeness and transparency EFA requires positive confirmation from the trusts, via the accounting officer's declaration, that they do or do not have such balances.
 If a cell is not relevant to your trust and no entry is required, you may leave it blank.

-Similarly, we do not expect you to complete every line of the counterparty return.
-Once you have identified the required transaction totals and closing balances, it is just a matter of finding the counterparty's name in the dropdown boxes provided.
+Similarly we do not expect you to complete every line of the counterparty return.
+Once you have identified the required transaction totals and closing balances, it is just a matter of finding the counterparty's reference as described in 1.7 below.